Project Analyzer FAQ

 A: Project Analyzer supports Office VBA, but you need VBA Plug to analyze any Visual Basic for Applications code.

 Q: Does Project Analyzer support the latest Visual Studio?

 A: No. Project Analyzer supports Visual Basic .NET up to version 2013.

 Q: Help file displays error 'The page cannot be displayed' or 'Action canceled'

-A: Right-click the file project.chm, click Properties, then Unblock.
+A: Right-click the file project.chm, click Properties and choose Unblock.
 Explanation: Windows places a block on downloaded .chm files.
 The block makes the help file display either 'Action canceled' or 'The page cannot be displayed'.
 Alternative solution: Read the Online Help

 Q: Can I evaluate Project Analyzer before purchase?

 A: Sure.
 Check out the Download section.

 Q: How can I test Project Analyzer with my big projects?

 A: The free demo allows you to analyze any 10 source files in any project or solution.
 All the features are enabled (except for macros).
 Of course, the results will be limited when you make a partial analysis.
 The full version works on code of any size: it has been used to analyze over 2 million lines in one run.